espena/kicad-libs/README.md

 The models are made in [FreeCAD](https://www.freecad.org/) and exported as KiCad-importable STEP  or WRL files.
 These are located in the [/espena/3dmodels](/espena/3dmodels) directory.

+The models can also be downloaded from my profile on [GrabCAD](https://grabcad.com/espen.andersen-1).

 ### BatteryHolder_ELM_1xCR123A

 Battery holder for 1x CR123A 3V lithium battery.
 Matching footprint: [BatteryHolder_ELM_1xCR123A.kicad_mod](/espena/footprints/Battery_espena.pretty/BatteryHolder_ELM_1xCR123A.kicad_mod)